Cricut & Vinyl Cutting

 If you want to use one of the library Cricuts or vinyl cutters, you must attend a free orientation class and earn a badge for the machine you want to use, created on HCPL’s Maker Central site for the Cricut or vinyl cutter.

 The orientation classes cover the basic operation of the machines, the tools and techniques to create the artwork files, and HCPL’s Maker Machine Policy.
-After earning the badge, you may reserve time on the Cricut or vinyl cutter.
+Our Cricut and Vinyl Cutters are free and open to public use, through our reservation system after earning the badge.

 Machines & Locations